sidkos/metadata_server/dp-client/README.md

 `DPClient` composes distinct parts with strict separation of concerns:
 - MetaDataServerAPIClient — factory‑built HTTP client for the Metadata Server (authenticated or not).
 - HealthAPI — methods for `/api/health/`.
-- UsersApi — methods for `/api/users/` (create/get/list), aligned with unit tests usage.
+- UsersApi — methods for `/api/users/` (create/get/list/update/partial_update/destroy) with strict id immutability enforced by the server.
+The client injects the path id into PUT bodies if omitted, and rejects PATCH bodies containing `id`.
 - PGDBClient — optional Postgres DB helper used in tests to verify persistence and cleanup.
 It is decoupled from Django ORM and uses driver(s) under `dp_client.db.drivers`.

 This design keeps HTTP API usage and DB verification separate, while allowing simple orchestration from tests.